BlurrySquire/Nes-Emulator/README.md

 # Nes-Emulator
 A NES emulator project used to learn emulator development.
 Currently it supports x86-64 Windows and Linux.
 The debug version includes additional printing which can help debug problems.
-My main source of documentation for this project is the [Nesdev Wiki](https://www.nesdev.org/wiki/Nesdev_Wiki)
+My main source of documentation for this project is the [Nesdev Wiki](https://www.nesdev.org/wiki/Nesdev_Wiki).

 ## Implementation Status
-- All official CPU opcodes are implemented.
+- All official CPU opcodes are implemented (119/151 tests passing).
 - Memory-mapped I/O is in the works.
 - Cartridge/rom parsing is also in the works.